-Commented [IA1]: Review

-This includes jurisdiction over the ET

-- (4) A land-disturbing activity over which the State has exclusive regulatory jurisdiction as provided in G.S.
-113A-56(a). - (5) An activity which is essential to protect human life during an emergency. - (6) Activities undertaken to restore the wetland functions of converted wetlands to provide compensatory mitigation to offset impacts permitted under Section 404 of the Clean Water Act. - (7) Activities undertaken pursuant to Natural Resources Conservation Service standards to restore the wetlands functions of converted wetlands as defined in Title 7 Code of Federal Regulations § 12.2 - (c) Plan Approval Requirement for Land-Disturbing Activity.
-No person shall undertake any land-disturbing activity subject to this ordinance without first obtaining a Plan approval therefor from the town. - (d) Protection of Property Persons conducting land-disturbing activity shall take all reasonable measures to protect all public and private property from damage caused by such activity. - (e) More Restrictive Rules Shall Apply Whenever conflicts exist between federal, state, or local laws, ordinance, or rules, the more restrictive provision shall apply. - (f) Plan Approval Exceptions.
-Notwithstanding the general requirement to obtain a Plan approval prior to undertaking land-disturbing activity, a Plan approval shall not be required for land-disturbing activity that does not exceed one (1) acre in surface area.
-In determining the area, lands under one or diverse ownership being developed as a unit will be aggregated. - (g) Compliance Regardless of Land Disturbance Permit Requirements Erosion control devices must be installed to prevent any offsite sedimentation for any construction site regardless of the size of the land disturbance.
-Land-disturbing activity for which a Land Disturbance Permit is not required must still comply with the erosion and sedimentation control regulations of this article, unless specifically excluded in this section.
+- (2) An Activity undertaken on forestland for the production and harvesting of timber and timber products and conducted in accordance with standards defined by the Forest Practice Guidelines Related to Water Quality (Best Management Practices), as adopted by the North Carolina Department of Agriculture and Consumer Services.
+If land-disturbing activity undertaken on forestland for the production and harvesting of timber and timber products is not conducted in accordance with standards defined by the Forest Practice Guidelines Related to Water Quality, the provisions of this ordinance shall apply to such activity and any related land-disturbing activity on the tract. - (3) An activity for which a permit is required under the Mining Act of 1971, Article 7 of Chapter 74 of the General Statutes. - (4) A land-disturbing activity over which the State has exclusive regulatory jurisdiction as provided in G.S.
+113A-56(a). - (5) An activity which is essential to protect human life during an emergency. - (6) Activities undertaken to restore the wetland functions of converted wetlands to provide compensatory mitigation to offset impacts permitted under Section 404 of the Clean Water Act. - (7) Activities undertaken pursuant to Natural Resources Conservation Service standards to restore the wetlands functions of converted wetlands as defined in Title 7 Code of Federal Regulations § 12.2 - (C) Erosions and sedimentation control measures.
+All land-disturbing activities, including those that disturb less than one (1) acre, shall provide adequate erosion control measures, structures, or devices in accordance with this chapter. - (D) Plan Approval Requirement for Land-Disturbing Activity.
+No Person shall undertake any land-disturbing activity subject to this ordinance without first obtaining a Plan approval from Lincoln County, that meets any of the following criteria: - (1) Uncovers one (1) acre or more; and/or - (2) Any non-residential land disturbance of 20,000 square feet or greater requiring a building permit. - (E) Permit Requirement.
+Any land disturbance 1,000 square feet or greater, not meeting the requirements as set forth in Sections (D)(1) and (D)(2) of this subsection, but requiring a building permit must complete an erosion and sediment control application.

-SECTION 5 Mandatory Standards for Land-Disturbing Activity
+- (F) Protection of Property.
+Persons conducting land-disturbing activity shall take all reasonable measures to protect all public and private property from damage caused by such activity. - (G) More Restrictive Rules Shall Apply.
+Whenever conflicts exist between federal, state, or local laws, ordinance, or rules, the more restrictive provision shall apply. - (H) Plan Approval Exceptions.
+Notwithstanding the general requirement to obtain a Plan approval prior to undertaking land-disturbing activity, a Plan approval shall not be required for land-disturbing activity that does not meet the requirements as set forth in Sections (D)(1) or (D)(2) of this subsection.
+In determining the area, lands under one or diverse ownership being developed as a unit will be aggregated.

+§ 152.05.
+MANDATORY STANDARDS FOR LAND-DISTURBING ACTIVITY.